Pharmacist and Intern Pharmacist Vaccinators

 1 Funded via vaccinating pharmacies that hold an Immunisation Schedule within their Integrated Community Pharmacy Service Agreement (ICPSA) that incorporates Variation 4.

-Intern pharmacist vaccinators can administer influenza, COVID-19, HPV, and MMR vaccines (as per table).
+Intern pharmacist vaccinators can administer influenza, COVID-19, HPV, and MMR vaccines (as per summary of vaccines table).
 The other vaccines are limited to pharmacist vaccinators due to the vaccines classification.
-Pharmacy Council advise that a Pharmacist Intern Vaccinator need to have supervision from a qualified vaccinator whilst they are vaccinating.
+Pharmacy Council advise that a Pharmacist Intern Vaccinator needs to have supervision from a qualified vaccinator while they are vaccinating.
 Intern Pharmacists have not yet been assessed against the Competence Standards and have not yet complete the requirements of the Intern Training Programme.
 Where an intern is not working with a qualified vaccinator, the Council does not feel that they should be offering immunisation services.

 Provisional pharmacist vaccinators and provisional intern pharmacist vaccinators can administer influenza and COVID-19 vaccines under the same criteria; the exception is MMR, which can only be given to those aged 16 years and over.

-Please note: the provisional vaccinator training pathway established during the COVID-19 pandemic has closed.
-If you are wanting to continue in the vaccinator space it is recommended that you complete the vaccinator bridging course to become a pharmacist vaccinator or intern pharmacist vaccinator.
+- The provisional vaccinator training pathway established during the COVID-19 pandemic has closed.
+If you are wanting to continue in the vaccinator space it is recommended that you complete the vaccinator foundation course to become a pharmacist vaccinator or intern pharmacist vaccinator.

 Pharmacist vaccinators and intern pharmacist vaccinators are required to undertake vaccinator training and a clinical assessment that meets the same standards as authorised vaccinators.
 The requirements to maintain competency are also the same.